awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 + Caching fleets
 + Running backend servers for SAP, Microsoft SharePoint, cluster computing, and other enterprise applications

+`m5.metal` and `m5d.metal` instances provide your applications with direct access to physical resources of the host server, such as processors and memory\.
+These instances are well suited for the following:
++ Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
++ Applications that require a non\-virtualized environment for licensing or support

 For more information, see [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5)\.

 **T2 and T3 Instances**